Image by Photo Mix from Pixabay

 1. May Help Fight Cancer Cells

 Cancer is a prevalent killer disease.
 But do you know wine may help shield you from many types?
-Sure, it prevents cardiovascular diseases.
+Sure, it helps to prevent cardiovascular diseases.
 However, the phenolic compounds in wine responsible for reducing your risk of heart attacks may also affect breast cancer cells.

 In a research report published by the University of Crete in Greece in the Journal of Cellular Biochemistry, it was disclosed that phenols negatively affected prostate cancer cells’ growth.
 Likewise, the antioxidant component of wine known as resveratrol can slow down the growth of cancer cells in the liver.
 This appeared in Oncology Reports published in July-August 2000.